-The word "Tagine" refers both to a cooking vessel, and the dish of food made in it, usually a stew -- similar to the usage of "casserole" in English.
+The word “tagine” (alternative spelling “tajine) refers both to a cooking vessel, and the dish of food made in it, usually a stew — similar to the dual usage of the world “casserole” in English.

-The purpose of the shape of the cover is to encourage steam, which after rising condenses on the cover, to return back into the food at the bottom.
+The purpose of the shape of the cover is to encourage watery vapour to rise and exit via the top hole.
+But as it does, some of it also condenses on the inside of the cover.
+This condensation drips back down into the base, returning concentrated flavours back into the food at the bottom.

 To serve the food inside, you just remove the cover, and take the base to the table.

 A 30 cm (12 inch) base tagine can be used for cooking for 2 or 4 people.
 A 35 to 40 cm (14 to 16 inches) one will cook for a crowd.